JetBrains/intellij-sdk-docs/reference_guide/internal_actions/internal_ui_lafd.md

 The _LaF Defaults_ window is opened by selecting the menu item **Tools \| Internal Actions \| UI \| LaF Defaults**.

 The _LaF Defaults_ window has two columns representing key-value pairs for UI Controls:
-* The _Name_ column contains the UI Control `key` for each IntelliJ IDEA UI element available at runtime.
+* The _Name_ column contains the UI Control `key` for each IntelliJ Platform UI element available at runtime.
-* The _Value_ column contains the UI Control color `value` for each IntelliJ IDEA UI element.
+* The _Value_ column contains the UI Control color `value` for each IntelliJ Platform UI element.

 ## Using the the LaF Panel